spinking/TetaCoroutinesLesson/README.md

 ## Description

-Application that show mock news.
+Application that show mock news with using single source of truth.

 ## Tech stack